GUIDELINES FOR WRITERS

 If you wish to submit a play, please include a complete manuscript, bio, resume, and any other print supporting materials (e.g. reviews) that might help pique our interest in you and your work.
 If you would like your script returned, you may also include a SASE.

 We don't consider synopses and dialogue samples and will not respond to them.
 We also don't accept unsolicited scripts via email.

-Due to the small size of our staff and the sheer number of scripts we receive, we are only able to accept one script at a time from the same author.
+Due to the small size of our staff and the sheer number of scripts we receive, we are only able to accept one script at a time from the same author and cannot consider resubmissions, including those which have been significantly revised.
 Thanks in advance for your patience while we process your script; our typical response time is 6-8 months.

 Play submissions should be sent to Adam Greenfield, Director of New Play Development.
 Musical submissions (script and CD) should be sent to the attention of Kent Nicholson, Director of Musical Theater.

 Our mailing address is: